angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 ```

 and log in again.
-You should see thst your command prompt indicates now that the 'base' Conda environment is activated by default:
+You should see your command prompt indicating now that the 'base' Conda environment is activated by default:

 ```bash
 (base) [angel@avicenna ~]$
 ```

-You prevent this environment to be activated on startup with this command:
+You can prevent this environment to be activated on startup with this command:

 ```bash
 conda config --set auto_activate_base false